razatagarwal/be_drcnn/README.md

 	3. Aditya Mahamuni
 	4. Piyush Awachar

-Validation Data can be downloaded from this drive link ->
+Validation Data and pre-trained models can be downloaded from this drive link -> https://drive.google.com/drive/folders/1ifyTiwfRnaebjnvy2z5egUYbof50PsPj?usp=sharing

 ### Steps to use the CLI -